The devil made me do it

 I think I've rambled on long enough.
 All I can say in my defense is that "The devil made me do it!"
 Please join me in two weeks at Crimson Lights for the next meeting of Soap-aholics Anonymous.
 Our topic will be "Giving the devil his due," with guest speaker Victor Newman.
 Esther's imaginary cookies and non-existent hot chocolate will be available for a small fee.
 Hope to see you there.

-What are your thoughts on The Young and the Restless?
+What are your thoughts on ?
 What did you think of this week's Two Scoops?
 We want to hear from you -- and there are many ways you can share your thoughts.
 You can leave your comments below in the comments section, you can click here to submit Feedback, or you can call our 24/7 caller feedback hotline at 267.341.7627 and voice your thoughts.

 Related Information